helenaholley/OCBE-Textbook/_sources/OCBE_I/Chapter 6 - Overview of organic reactivity.md

 the book shows the structures of several coenzymes commonly seen in biochemical reactions.

-## Section 6.4: Comparing biological reactions to laboratory reactions
+##  6.4: Comparing biological reactions to laboratory reactions

 The focus of this book is on organic chemistry in a biological context.
 At various points in our investigation of organic reactivity, however,